Nadungamuwa Raja

-Nadungamuwa Vijaya Raja (නැදුන්ගමුව විජය රාජා, நெதுன்கமுவ விஜய ராஜா), also known as simply Nadungamuwa Raja (c.
+Nadungamuwa Vijaya Raja (නැදුන්ගමුව විජය රාජා, நெதுன்கமுவ விஜய ராஜா), simply Nadungamuwa Raja (c.
 1953 – 7 March 2022), was an Indian elephant used as a ceremonial tusker in Sri Lanka.

 From 2005 to 2021, he was the main Casket bearer of the Kandy Esala Perahera, an annual procession held to pay homage to the Sacred Tooth Relic of Buddha, held in Kandy, Sri Lanka.
 One of the most celebrated elephants in Asia during his lifetime, Nadungamuwa Raja was one of the largest tame elephants in Asia.

 Following Nadungamuwe Raja's death, the then Sri Lankan President Gotabaya Rajapaksa declared Raja a national treasure, in recognition of his valuable services to the religion and culture of Sri Lanka.

 History

 Nagungamua Raja saying goodbye to his second owner in 1978.

 Raja was born c.
 1953 in Mysore, India.
 The village of Nadungamuwa has been home to temple elephants since 1917, when Livnis Perera, the grandfather of Raja's final owner, Harsha Dharmavijaya, bought an elephant in order to take his younger brother in a procession to the Balummahara Godagedara Pirivena, Perera.
 That elephant was the first in the Nadungamuwa elephant lineage.
 The village of Nadungamuwa celebrated the centenary of the lineage in 2018 with Raja, who was considered to be the most important elephant in the country.

 In 1978, when Raja was 25 years old, he was acquired from his second owner, Herbert Wickramasinghe, a former parliamentarian from Bandaragama, for Rs.
 75,000.
 His new owner was Dharmavijaya Veda Ralahamy, an eminent Ayurvedic physician.
 After the death of Ralahamy, the elephant was looked after by his son, Harsha Dharmavijaya, also an Ayurvedic doctor.
 Raja was attended by four mahouts over his lifetime: Seaman, Soma, Simon, and finally Wilson Kodithuwakku, known locally as "Kalu Mama", who cared for Raja for more than 15 years.